Tsung-Che Cheng: International career

 Shortly after signing with the Pittsburgh Pirates, Cheng competed in the 2019 U-18 Baseball World Cup.
-Cheng was named to the Chinese Taipei national baseball team roster for the 2023 World Baseball Classic.
-Over the course of the tournament, he drove in three runs.
+Cheng was named to the Taiwanese national team roster for the 2023 World Baseball Classic.
+Over the course of the tournament, he batted for a .333 (5-for-15) batting average as a leadoff hitter and drove in three runs.
+Later that year, Cheng appeared in the postponed 2022 Asian Games, competing in five baseball games, batting .318/.455/.348 in 22 at-bats, and winning a silver medal with Taiwan.
+Cheng was named to Taiwan's preliminary roster for the World Baseball Classic 2025 Qualifiers, but later withdrew.